samgabrail/hack2021-cotw/README.md

 ## Running the script using Docker
 Note: Output CSV files are stored in an `outputs` folder in this repo.
 You can map a volume on your local machine to the container folder using `-v` as shown below.

+The container runs under UID 1000 and GID 1000.
+Adjust the host machine accordingly.
+Most linux machines automatically have UID and GID 1000 assigned to the first user created.

 Run:

 ```sh